sporto/elm-tutorial/en/04-starting/07-multiple-modules.md

 View --> Main
 ```

-#### How to break it?
+#### How to break it up?

-In this case what we need to do is to move the `Player` type out of `Main`, somewhere it can be imported by both `Main` and `View`.
+In this case we need to move the `Player` type out of `Main`, to some place where it can be imported by both `Main` and `View`.

-To deal with circular dependencies in Elm the easiest thing to do is to split your application into smaller modules.
+To deal with circular dependencies in Elm, the easiest thing to do is to split your application into smaller modules.
 In this particular example we can create another module that can be imported by both `Main` and `View`.
 We will have three modules:

 - Main
 - View